synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 You can change your admin password using the web application or the API.
 To update using the web application, log on using your admin credential, visit /srm/me, click Password, and update your password.
 Alternatively, set a new password using the API at /x/profile/password.

 Failing to update your admin Kubernetes Secret resource when using the Scan Farm feature will block future Software Risk Manager upgrades.
-While you can temporarily update the resource by hand, the Helm Prep script will revert your update if you do not also update config.json, so consider updating config.json and regenerating your Kubernetes Secret resource(s) by re-running the script:
+While you can temporarily update the resource by hand, the Helm Prep script will revert your update if you do not also update config.json, so consider updating config.json and regenerating your Kubernetes Secret resource(s) by rerunning the script:

 1. [Unlock config.json](#configuration-file-protection)
 2. Edit config.json by updating the `adminPwd` parameter